BSc Agriculture: Career Path

 Overview of BSc Agriculture

-A Bachelor of Science in Agriculture (BSc Agriculture) is a four-year undergraduate degree program that focuses on the study of agriculture and related sciences.
-The program covers a wide range of topics including soil science, plant science, animal science, agricultural economics, and agribusiness management.
-Students learn about the principles and practices of crop and animal production, as well as the management of natural resources, such as water and land.
-They also learn about the economic and social aspects of agriculture, such as marketing and rural development.
-Graduates of the program are prepared for a variety of careers in the agriculture industry, including farming, research, extension, and management.
+Students learn about crop and animal production principles and practices and managing natural resources, such as water and land.
+They also learn about agriculture's economic and social aspects, such as marketing and rural development.
+Graduates of the program are prepared for various careers in the agriculture industry, including farming, research, extension, and management.

 Course Outlines